 The detection of company operating and financial difficulties is a subject which has been particularly amenable to analysis with financial ratios.
-Prior to the development of quantitative measures of company performance, agencies had been established to supply a qualitative type of information assessing the credit-worthiness of particular merchants.
-(For instance, the forerunner of the well-known Dun & Bradstreet, Inc. was organized in 1849 in order to provide independent credit investigations).
-Formal aggregate studies concerned with portents of business failure were evident in the 1930's, (see Altman [1968] for several references).
+Prior to the development of quantitative measures of company performance, agencies had been established to supply a qualitative type of information assessing the creditworthiness of particular merchants.
+(For instance, the forerunner of Dun & Bradstreet, Inc. was organized in 1849 in order to provide independent credit investigations).

-Classic works in the area of ratio analysis and bankruptcy classification were performed by Beaver [1967, 1968].
+Classic works in the area of ratio analysis and bankruptcy classification were performed by Beaver (1967, 1968).
 His univariate analysis of a number of bankruptcy predictors set the stage for the multivariate attempts, by this author and others, which followed.
 Beaver found that a number of indicators could discriminate between matched samples of failed and nonfailed firms for as long as five years prior to failure.
-However, he questioned the use of multivariate analysis, although a discussant recommended attempting this procedure.
-The Z-Score model, developed by this author at the same time (1966) that Beaver was working on his own thesis, did just that.
-A subsequent study by Deakin [1972] utilized the same 14 variables that Beaver analyzed, but he applied them within a series of multivariate discriminant models.
+However, he questioned the use of multivariate analysis.
+The Z-Score model, developed by this author at the same time (and published in 1968), that Beaver was working on his own thesis, did just that - constructed a multivariate model.

 The aforementioned studies imply a definite potential of ratios as predictors of bankruptcy.
-In general, ratios measuring profitability, liquidity, and solvency seemed to prevail as the most significant indicators.
-The order of their importance is not clear since almost every study cited a different ratio as being the most effective indication of impending problems.
+In general, ratios measuring profitability, liquidity, leverage, and solvency seemed to prevail as the most significant indicators.
+The order of their importance is not clear since almost every study cited a different ratio as being the most effective indicator of impending problems.
+An appropriate extension of the previously cited studies, therefore, was to build upon their findings and to combine several measures into a meaningful predictive model.
+However, several questions remained: